 Quick recap: How do I graduate college with zero debt?

-Let’s recap the whole process:
+Let’s recap the whole process for graduating college with zero debt:

 - Find the cheapest living arrangements as possible.
 Try to stay at home.
 If you move away, find roommates and bring the cost down.